apg/phizer/README.md

 multiprocessing to start up multiple processes, and handles resizing using the [Python Imaging Library](http://www.pythonware.com/products/pil/).

+Keep in mind that PIL has it's own requirements.
+On debian, this entails installing libjpeg62-dev for jpeg support.

 ## Hacking

 To hack on phizer, simply install the items in requirements.txt.
 You might like to use virtualenv and pip to manage that for you.

+  $ apt-get install libjpeg62-dev # if you want JPEG support!
+  $ virtualenv phienv
+  $ . ./phienv/bin/activate
+  $ pip -E $VIRTUAL_ENV -r requirements.txt install
+  $ python setup.py develop

+Then, to start, create a config file, and run ./phienv/bin/phizer -c <configfile>